VutomiKhosa-99/repairNotes/server/features.md

 17. [ ] Managers and Admins can view, edit, and delete all notes
 18. [ ] Only Managers and Admins can access User Settings
 19. [ ] Only Managers and Admins can create new users
-20. [ ] Desktop mode is most important but should be available in mobile
+20. [ x] Desktop mode is most important but should be available in mobile